bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     with respect to some :math:`\sigma`-algebra` :math:`\Sigma`.

 That's a mouthful!
 Let's break this down and interpret the definition more intuitively.
+We've already seen probability spaces in the previous subsection.
+The first part is that a stochastic process is a bunch of random variables

 * Index set
 * State space